Erland Carlsson: Career

 In 1853, Tuve Hasselquist needed a minister for his newly founded Immanuel Lutheran Church in Chicago, Illinois, and requested Peter Fjellstedt, head of a mission school to send him one.
 Carlsson became his second choice after the first was unable.
 In 1853, Carlsson and a group of 176 emigrants, including a party of 17 members of his parish, departed for the United States from Kalmar.
 He became the minister of the Immanuel Lutheran Church, joining the Lutheran Synod of Northern Illinois, and helped many new Swedish immigrants.
 Carlsson soon started a Christian school and Sunday school.
 His provisional church constitution made an impact on the rest of the Swedish-American Lutheran Church, becoming a model for other congregations.
 He sought to give the church a middle ground in a low-church, Sellergren-like influence which still respected the church's traditional liturgical rite and vestments.
-Carlsson would lead Immanuel through the 1854 cholera outbreak, during which one-tenth of the congregation's members died, and the Chicago Fire of 1871, which destroyed the church buildings and the homes of 90% of the congregation.
-Carlsson served at Immanuel Lutheran Church until 1875.
-He then moved to historic Andover Swedish Lutheran Church (now Augustana Lutheran Church) in Andover, Illinois, where he would serve until 1887, although he suffered a stroke in 1884, which limited his pastoral work.

 After a schism in the Northern Illinois Synod, the Scandinavian Evangelical Lutheran Augustana Synod in North America (later known as Augustana Lutheran Synod) was established in 1860.
 The organizing meeting was held at the Jefferson Prairie Settlement near Clinton, Wisconsin.
 A group of Swedish Lutheran pastors including Jonas Swensson, Lars Paul Esbjörn, Tuve Hasselquist, Eric Norelius and Carlsson pioneered development of the Augustana Lutheran Synod.
 Carlsson would serve as president of the Augustana Lutheran Synod from 1881 to 1888.
 He would also be the business manager of Augustana College and Seminary in Rock Island, Illinois, as well as the editor of the Missionären and manager of other church publications.
 He and his daughter Emmy were key in founding the Augustana Hospital in Chicago, which initially opened in Carlsson's home in 1884.

 Carlsson retired in 1889 due to his poor health and moved to Kansas.
 He spent the end of his life in Chicago.
 He died at his daughter's home there on October 19, 1893, and was buried in Graceland Cemetery.